identw/werf/docs/pages/configuration/stapel_image/git_directive.md

 ### Using filters

-`includePaths` and `excludePaths` parameters are used when processing the file list.
-These are the sets of masks that can be used to include and exclude files and directories from/to the list of files that will be transferred to the image.
-Simply stated, the `excludePaths` filter works as follows: masks are applied to each file found in `add` path.
-If at least one mask matches, then the file is ignored; if no matches are found, then the file gets added to the image. `includePaths` works the opposite way: if at least one mask is a match, the file gets added to the image.
+The`includePaths` and `excludePaths` parameters are used for composing the list of files to add to the image.
+These parameters include sets of file masks.
+You can use them to include/exclude files and directories to/from the list of files, that will be added to the image.
+The `excludePaths` filter works as follows: file masks are applied to each file found in the `add` path.
+If there is at least one match, then the file is ignored; if no matches are found, then the file is added to the image.
+The `includePaths` works the opposite way: if there is at least one match, the file is added to the image.

-_Git mapping_ configuration can contain both filters.
-In this case, a file is added to the image if the path matches with one of `includePaths` masks and not match with all `excludePaths` masks.
+The _git mapping_ configuration may contain both filters.
+In this case, a file is added to the image if its path matches one of `includePaths` masks and does not match any of `excludePaths` masks.

 For example: